Smarter in 60 with 50% gray over top

 Smarter in 60 Mortgage Tips

-Here’s a bit more information on each type of mortgage.
+Here’s more information on each type of mortgage:

 Fixed-rate mortgage